NickCMoore/xmas-food-quiz/README.md

 ### Acknowledgments <a name="acknowledgements"></a>

-* My mentor, Jack Wachira, for his continious helpful feedback.
+My mentor, Jack Wachira, for his continuous helpful feedback.
 I would like to thank the Slack community and all at the Code Institute for their help and support.
 Thanks also go to my friends and family for providing feedback and help with the user testing cases.